claws/gestalt/README.md

   Queuing Protocol (AMQP) is an open standard protocol specification for message passing, queuing, routing, reliability and security.
 One of the most popular implementations of AMQP is RabbitMQ.
-The Gestalt package provides high level consumer and producer components that support automatic message serialization and compression of message payloads.
+The Gestalt package provides high level components that support automatic message serialization and compression of message payloads.

+  - Topic Publisher and Subscriber
+  - Request and Reply (RPC)

+- A Timer component that simplifies creating periodic calls to a function.
+  Timers can be created as single-shot, repeat a specified number of times or repeat forever.

 ## Installation